Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How much do I have to donate?**

-**A:** In our early testing, travelers are donating $7 per night on average.
+**A:** In our testing, travelers are donating $7 per night on average.
 That said, you can donate as much or as little as you'd like.

 **Q: Why should I donate through Horizon rather than donating direct?**